-- 8.2 We assess the children's work in Geography while observing them working during lessons.
+8.2 We assess the children's work in Geography while observing them working during lessons.
+Children's learning is also assessed using a synoptic task in Key Stage 2.
 Geography is assessed in accordance with the school's assessment policy.
 This enables the teacher to make an annual assessment of progress for each child, as part of the child's annual report to parents.
-We pass this information on to the next teacher at the end of each year. - 8.3 The subject leader keeps samples of the children's work in a portfolio which shows the expected level of achievement in geography in each year of the school.
+We pass this information on to the next teacher at the end of each year.